Roxanne Reid - Africa Addict

 2. Visit a museum

-Tulbagh's Earthquake Museum
+Tulbagh's Earthquake museum

 Quick tip: Tulbagh Tourism’s info centre is in the same building so it makes a good place to start.
 Pick up a map of the town and surrounding area and attractions.